anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 From IETF draft 07 -> IETF draft 08:

 * resolved editorial issues discovered after WGLC (still open issues remaining)
-* resolved issues from the Shepherd review as discussed in PR #85 on the ANIMA github
+* resolved first comments from the Shepherd review as discussed in PR #85 on the ANIMA github

 From IETF draft 06 -> IETF draft 07: